241209-NET/Rohit_Rathor/PokemonTracker/README.md

 # Pokemon Tracker
-This is a Full Stack .NET app to help keep track of trainers and their pokemon teams that will be persisted to a backend.
+This is a back end .NET API to help keep track of trainers and their pokemon teams that will be persisted to a backend.
 Made by Rohit Rathor.

 ## Tech Stack